mktrm/just-the-docs/docs/navigation-structure.md

 ---
 ```

-The specified `nav_order` parameters on a site should be all integers or all strings.
-Pages without a `nav_order` parameter are ordered alphabetically by their `title`,
-and appear after the explicitly-ordered pages at each level.
+The specified `nav_order` fields of pages with the same parent page should be all numbers or all strings.
+Pages without a `nav_order` field are ordered alphabetically by `title`, and appear after any explicitly-ordered pages that have the same parent page.

-By default, all Capital letters are sorted before all lowercase letters;
-adding `nav_sort: case_insensitive` in the configuration file ignores case
-when sorting strings (but also sorts numbers lexicographically: `10` comes before `1`).
+By default, strings and titles are sorted lexicographically, and Capital letters come before lowercase letters.
+Adding `nav_sort: case_insensitive` in the configuration file ignores case differences when sorting strings and titles, but also sorts numbers lexicographically (so `10` comes before `2`!).

 ---

 ## Excluding pages

-For specific pages that you do not wish to include in the main navigation, e.g. a 404 page or a landing page, use the `nav_exclude: true` parameter in the YAML front matter for that page.
+For specific pages that you do not wish to include in the main navigation (e.g., a 404 page or a landing page) set `nav_exclude: true` in the YAML front matter.

 #### Example
 {: .no_toc }